givik/SQL2XML/README.md

 SQL2XML
 =======

-Class for working with xml, using SQL commands.
+Class for working with XML files, using SQL commands